top of page

 Dividends vs Salary

-Many influencers promote taking low salary and high dividends to reduce tax.
+Many influencers promote taking a low salary and high dividends to reduce tax.
 While this is often part of a legitimate tax strategy, it depends on:

 • Your total income